Mcp

 MCP Servers Need Interactive UI - Raw JSON Is Not Enough

 Most MCP servers return raw JSON that agents struggle to interpret.
-Calendar and scheduling tools need interactive UI responses with structured actions, not data dumps.
+Calendar and scheduling tools need interactive UI responses with structured actions, not

 Building an MCP Server That Combines macOS Accessibility APIs With Screen Capture